 Attach the End Pieces to the Tabletop

 Attach the end pieces to the bottom of the tabletop with screws.
 Do not place the end piece directly on the edge of the tabletop.
-Instead, set back the end pieces by the thickness of one of the one-by-two boards.
+Instead, set back the end pieces by the thickness of one of the 1 x 2 boards.
 Use a scrap board to provide the setback distance.

 Build the Middle Brace for the Legs